Eric-Nicolas/MagicJars/README.md

 The player begins with 3 lives.
 5 jars are in front of him.
 A jar contains either a magic key or a snake.
-If the player chooses a jar containing a magic key, it is added to a bunch of keys.
+If the player chooses a jar containing a magic key, he goes to the next round.
-If the player chooses a jar containing a snake, the player loses a life.
+If the player chooses a jar containing a snake, he loses a life.
 If the player has no more lives, the game is over.

 ## Parts and Rounds
 The game is divided into 4 parts which have 3 rounds.
 In the first round there is a snake among the 5 jars.
+In the next round, snakes' and keys' disposition changes, except if the player chose a jar containing a snake.
-In the next round there is one more snake in one of the 5 jars.
+In the next part there is one more snake in one of the 5 jars.
 The player wins if he passes all the rounds.

 ## Credits